jathinsn27/Multithreaded-client-server/readme.md

-# Distributed Server with Multi-Threading
+# Server with Multi-Threading

 ## High-Level Design

-This program implements a simple distributed server capable of handling HTTP requests and serving various file types (e.g., `.txt`, `.jpeg`, `.gif`, `.css`, `.js`).
+This program implements a simple server capable of handling HTTP requests and serving various file types (e.g., `.txt`, `.jpeg`, `.gif`, `.css`, `.js`).
 Below is a detailed description of its functionality:

 1. **Server Initialization**:
    - The program starts with the `start_server` function, which binds to the localhost and port passed as parameters.